 In 1999, Ken’s Man’s Shop celebrated it’s 35th year in business.
 A catalogue of unique, one-of-a-kind items was developed and sent to clients.
 It included store merchandise, wines, gifts of food-and-drink, autographed footballs, a hat autographed by Tom Landry, Super Bowl XXXIV tickets and hotel reservations, and a host of other very unique offerings.
 This event and its silent auction were done to support two charities near-and-dear to Ken’s heart: the Texas Scottish Rite Hospital for Children and a high-school scholarship established in honor of his first employee who lost his life to mental illness.
 All totaled, $90,000 was raised for these two charities.

-Since opening in 1964, forty-seven years have passed.
-Ken's Man's Shop continue to execute on their philosophy of style and grace.
-For instance: if you're an out-of-town client, Ken's will professionally package your purchases and ship them to the location of your choosing.
-Of if you're a color-challenged customer, Ken's will provide you photos of your different outfits so you have a constant reminder or reinforcement at hand whether at home or on a business trip.
+Since 1964, Ken’s Man’s Shop continues to execute on our philosophy of style and grace.
+For instance: if you’re an out-of-town client, Ken’s will professionally package your purchases and ship them to the location of your choosing.
+Of if you’re a color-challenged customer, Ken’s will provide you photos of your different outfits so you have a constant reminder or reinforcement at hand whether at home or on a business trip.

-The love that Ken's provides is it's attention to detail.
+The love that Ken’s provides is it’s attention to detail.
 From the clothing, the selections, to the service.
-The small details assist in enriching our relationships with our clientele season after season.
+It’s the small details that assist in enriching our relationships with our clientele season after season.